 Anchoveta has a wide geographical distribution in the South Eastern Pacific Ocean, from Zorritos (4°30’ S) in Northern Peru to Chiloé (42°30’ S) in Southern Chile (Serra et al., 1979).
 There are three different anchoveta (Engraulis ringens) stocks (Cahuin et al., 2015):

 There is some evidence based on reproductive population parameters that two independent populations may exist in Central-Southern Chile (Canales and Leal, 2009); however, it is more likely, based on genetic and other studies, that there is only one stock (Ferrada et al., 2002; Cahuin et al., 2015).
-Still, Chilean authorities assess and manage anchoveta as different fishery units: as a central or Regions III and IV unit (Atacama and Coquimbo) and as a southern or Regions V to X unit (Valparaíso a Los Lagos).
+Still, Chilean authorities assess and manage anchoveta as different fishery units: as a central unit from Atacama to Coquimbo (Regions III and IV) and as a southern unit from Valparaíso to Los Lagos (Regions V to X).
 In the latter unit, the anchoveta constitutes a mixed fishery with Araucanian herring.

 ≥ 6 to 10